bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ### Deploying to the App Store

+{% include message_box.html type="note" title="Before you start" content="Make sure that you have the correct solution configuration in Visual Studio!
+You need to use a Distribution type code signing identity with an App Store provisioning profile.
+Also, make sure that the Distribution certificate and the provisioning profile are uploaded to Bitrise!"%}

 1. Go to the `Workflows` tab of the Workflow Editor.
 2. Select the workflow you created for deploying your app.
 3. Check that the code signing Steps and the `Xamarin Archive` Step are included in the workflow.